 - Who will be involved in this?
 Business consultants?
 NGOs?
 Corporate individuals?
 The public sector?

 We need to spread the message across.
 We need to help this population achieve education.
-Without education, our people would continue to rely on donations from NGOs and when they exhaust that they’ll return to their initial state of wretchedness.
+Without education, our people would continue to rely on donations from NGOs which would be hardly sufficient to keep them out of poverty!

 Let’s stop limiting education to schools and colleges.
 How can we get our largely uneducated population to start right from where they are, to acquire the education they need in their various fields of labor which can be subsequently improved upon so that we can upgrade our GDP and individual standard of living?